 Peter’s departure left us with some big shoes to fill and we knew how important it was to get the right person to take on the job of leading our organisation, in what is undoubtedly a challenging time for the third sector.
 We are therefore delighted that we can now announce the appointment of Henry Allmand as our new Chief Executive.
-We are very excited at the prospect of Henry joining us at the end of September and look forward to introducing him to many of you as he settles into the role.
+We are very excited at the prospect of Henry joining us at the beginning of September and look forward to introducing him to many of you as he settles into the role.
 Meanwhile, you can read more about Henry and his varied community interests below.

 – The Countess Howe (Chair)

 I’m delighted to be joining the Heart of Bucks team and to have the opportunity to get involved in all the amazing work being done by the staff, trustees and of course all the organisations we provide funding and support for.
 I’m also looking forward to getting to know our generous donors, without whom, many outstanding projects and initiatives across the county would not be possible.